cyberark/conjur/design/authenticators_api.md

 In case such a policy is loaded then access to this endpoint will be available, and will be restricted only to users who are members of the `operators` group.

-In case the policy above is not loaded then the endpoint will return a 403 Forbidden response
+In case the policy above is not loaded then the endpoint will return a 403 Forbidden response to any request.

+---

 Full feature doc for the `/authenticators/health` Endpoint can be found [here](authenticators_health_api.md)